 Each year we host a Spring and Autumn season of Speakers Breakfasts to help you find the right voices for your events.
 The emphasis is on motivators to lift conferences, business leaders to share insights, economists to explain what’s going on, visionaries to tell us what’s around the corner… and raconteurs to provide light relief.

 Breakfasts take place in central London.
-If you would like free tickets to an upcoming session, or to watch the live stream, simply click on the relevant box below.
+If you would like free tickets to an upcoming session, simply click on the relevant box below.

 We were joined by four fantastic speakers to look ahead at International Women’s Day.
 With the theme of this year’s event being #InspireInclusion, we were lucky enough to hear from four women who have each blazed a trail in their respective fields: CEO of Channel 4, Alex Mahon; the former Australian Prime Minister and Chair of Kings’ Global Institute of Women’s Leadership, Julia Gillard; one of the leading voices in football, Eniola Aluko MBE; and broadcaster and journalist, Samira Ahmed.